manujabadrajith/RobotEyesOnTFT/Readme.md

 ### ----- ESP32 S3 SPECIAL NOTICE -----

 Esp32 S3 has a different method to flash, means you need to add few commands to your TFT_eSPI library to make it work well with the TFT screen.
 These commands are mentioned in the .ino file so read it carefully before proceeding.
 Every other ESP32 will work just fine ( i have tested with both Wroom32u and S3 supermini and both worked as expected ).
 NodeMCU devices such as Esp8266/D1 Mini ARE NOT tested, so results are not guaranteed.

+### Pin diagram for ESP 32 ( Generic ESP32 setup )
+TFT_MISO -1 // Not connected
+TFT_MOSI 11 ( SDA )
+TFT_SCLK 12 ( SCL )
+TFT_CS    3
+TFT_DC    2
+TFT_RST   1  // Connect reset to ensure display initialises

+### Special Note : MOSI & SCLK SHOULD ALWAYS BE THESE PINS IN ESP32S3 VARIENTS 🙂‍↔️

 ### How to install 🤔